ShortlistShortlistedRemoved from shortlist 181

 The unit also benefits from the CO Shield™ technology, which monitors accumulation of poisonous carbon monoxide (CO) gas produced by the engine's exhaust when the generator is running.
 If CO Shield™ detects elevated levels of CO gas, it automatically shuts off the engine and illuminates a red LED.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Champion 201120 also is packed along with the following accessories: propane hose, tool kit, dual port USB adapter, oil and funnel.
+While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Champion 201120, the following accessories are also included: propane hose, dual port USB adapter, oil, tool kit and funnel.
 An official storage cover is also available, as a separate purchase.

 Product Video